Use code 'EarlyBird'

 Trip Notes & Expectations

-7. ACTIVITY LEVEL & PACE: Please make sure you have thoroughly read the itinerary and can handle the group activities, which sometime include day hikes with your daypacks.
-Trip includes moderate hiking and other activities that require an average/moderate level of fitness to enjoy.
+Please make sure you have thoroughly read the itinerary and can handle the group activities, which will take place at high altitude.
 We recommend always carrying snacks with you.
 Meals can sometimes be far apart.

 Single Travelers